Conley-Morse persistence barcode: a homological signature of combinatorial bifurcations: Combinatorial Multivector Fields Theory

-\begin{example} Figure \ref{fig:first-example-BP} illustrates another block and Morse decomposition for the multivector field from Example \ref{ex:first-example-MVF}.
+\begin{example} Figure \ref{fig:first-example-BP} illustrates another block and Morse decomposition for the multivector field $\cV$ from Example \ref{ex:first-example-MVF}.
 Here, we have block decomposition $\BD'=\{B'_1, B'_2, B'_3, B'_4, B'_5, B'_6, B'_7\}$.
-In fact, $\BD'$ is the finest block partition of $X$ (although, not the finest block decomposition, which would consists of $\{B'_1, B'_2, B'_4, B'_7\}$), because the union of blocks in $\BD'$ gives the entire complex, and there is no room for a further refinement.
+In fact, $\BD'$ is the finest block partition of $X$ (although, not the finest block decomposition, which would consists of $\{B'_1, B'_3, B'_4, B'_7\}$), because the union of blocks in $\BD'$ gives the entire complex, and there is no room for a further refinement.
 Note, that breaking $B'_1$ into smaller pieces would violate both conditions \ref{it:block_decomposition_uims} and \ref{it:block_decomposition_paths}.
-Morse decomposition $\MD'=\{M'_1,M'_2,M'_3,M'_4\}$ is the finest Morse (and block) decomposition and it is covered by~$\BD'$, that is $\cM'=\indMDV{\cB'}{}$.
+The Morse decomposition $\MD'=\{M'_1,M'_2,M'_3,M'_4\}$ is the finest Morse (and block) decomposition and it is covered by~$\BD'$, that is $\cM'=\indMDV{\cB'}{}$.
 In particular, compared to $\MD$ from Example~\ref{ex:first-example-MD}, we have $\MD'\inscr\MD$.
 Note, that in case of $\BD$ and $\BD'$ we have neither $\BD\inscr\BD'$ nor $\BD'\inscr\BD$. \qedex \end{example}

 Finally, we introduce a special type of Morse and block decomposition, namely the attractor-repeller pair.
-An isolated invariant set $A$ is an \emph{attractor} (relatively) to $S$ if $\mvm(A)\cap S=A$.
-Equivalently, an isolated invariant set is an attractor in $S$ if it closed in $S$, that is $S\cap\cl A=A$ \cite[Theorem~6.2]{LKMW2022}.
-Analogously an isolated invariant set $R$ is a \emph{repeller} (relatively) to $S$ if $\mvm^{-1}(R)\cap S=R$.
-Equivalently, an isolated invariant set $R$ is a repeller in $S$ if it open in $S$, that is $S\cap\opn R=R$ \cite[Theorem~6.3]{LKMW2022}.
+An isolated invariant set $A$ is an \emph{attractor} (relative) to $S$ if $\mvm(A)\cap S=A$.
+Equivalently, an isolated invariant set is an attractor in $S$ if it is closed in $S$, that is $S\cap\cl A=A$ \cite[Theorem~6.2]{LKMW2022}.
+Analogously an isolated invariant set $R$ is a \emph{repeller} (relative) to $S$ if $\mvm^{-1}(R)\cap S=R$.
+Equivalently, an isolated invariant set $R$ is a repeller in $S$ if it is open in $S$, that is $S\cap\opn R=R$ \cite[Theorem~6.3]{LKMW2022}.

 \begin{definition}[Attractor-repeller pair] Let $S$ be an isolated invariant set.
 Then a pair of isolated invariant sets $A, R\subset S$ is an \emph{attractor-repeller pair} (or an \emph{AR-pair} {AR-pair|seealso{attractor-repeller pair}}) if $A$ is an attractor in $S$ and $R=\inv_\cV S\setminus A$.
 In particular, $R$ is called the \emph{dual repeller} in $S$.
-It is easy to see that an AR-pair $(A,R)$ of $S$ form a Morse decomposition of $S$, which we call an \emph{AR-decomposition} .
+It is easy to see that an AR-pair $(A,R)$ of $S$ form a Morse decomposition of $S$, which we also call an \emph{AR-decomposition} .

 For our purposes we allow $A$ and/or $R$ to be empty. \end{definition}